Pete100x/Pete100xPublic/AllLayouts/README.md

                    → = Pin used in code or config (logical direction only; all arrows point outward for consistency)

     These symbols are used consistently across all board diagrams to clarify pin availability and function.
-    Protocol pins (▲) may overlap with digital or analog pins depending on context (e.g. SDA = A4 = D18).
+    Special pins (▲) may overlap with digital or analog pins depending on context (e.g. SDA = A4 = D18).

 #